 On September 15, 2011, the Company's wholly-owned subsidiary, I/P Engine, Inc. ("I/P Engine"), initiated litigation against AOL Inc., Google, Inc., IAC Search & Media, Inc., Gannett Company, Inc., and Target Corporation (collectively, the "Defendants") for infringement of claims of certain of its owned patents.
 Trial commenced during 2012, and, on November 6, 2012, the jury ruled in favor of I/P Engine and against the Defendants.
 After upholding the validity of the patents-in-suit, and determining that the asserted claims of the patents were infringed by the Defendants, the jury found that reasonable royalty damages should be based on a "running royalty," and that the running royalty rate should be 3.5%.
-The jury also awarded I/P Engine a total of approximately \$30.5 million.
-In January 2014, the United States District Court, Eastern District of Virginia (the "District Court") ordered that I/P Engine recover an additional sum of \$17.32 million from the Defendants for supplemental damages and prejudgment interest.
+The jury also awarded I/P Engine a total of approximately \$30,500.
+In January 2014, the United States District Court, Eastern District of Virginia (the "District Court") ordered that I/P Engine recover an additional sum of \$17,320 from the Defendants for supplemental damages and prejudgment interest.
 Further, the District Court ruled that the appropriate ongoing royalty rate for Defendants' continued infringement of the patents-in-suit is a rate of 6.5% of the 20.9% royalty base previously set by the District Court.
-These rulings were appealed by the Defendants and the oral argument was heard before the United States Court of Appeals for the Federal Circuit") on May 6, 2014.
+These rulings were appealed by the Defendants and the oral argument was heard before the United States Court of Appeals for the Federal Circuit ("Federal Circuit") on May 6, 2014.

 On August 15, 2014, the Federal Circuit reversed the judgment of the District Court by holding that the claims of the patents-in-suit asserted by the Company against the Defendants are invalid for obviousness.
 The Company filed a petition with the Federal Circuit on October 15, 2014 seeking en banc review of the decision.
 On October 20, 2014, the Federal Circuit invited the defendants/appellants to respond to the petition.
 On December 15, 2014, the Federal Circuit denied I/P Engine's petition for rehearing of the case en banc and consequently, the Company announced that I/P Engine will seek review by the Supreme Court of the United States ("Supreme Court") of the Federal Circuit's decision.
-I/P Engine intends to file a petition for a writ of certiorari with the Supreme Court, which requests review of the Federal Circuit's decision, by the May 14, 2015 deadline.
+On May 14, 2015, I/P Engine filed a petition for a writ of certiorari with the Supreme Court, which requests review of the Federal Circuit's decision.

-Financial conditions
+Financial condition

-As of March 31, 2015, the Company had a cash balance of \$12,239.
-The Company's average monthly cash spent in operations for the three-month periods ended March 31, 2015 and 2014 was approximately \$1,167 and \$2,831, respectively.
-In addition, the Company paid approximately \$2,682 in deposits with courts beginning in the second quarter of 2014 to date, related to proceedings in Germany, Brazil, Romania, and Malaysia, which are included in Deposits with courts in the consolidated balance sheets as of March 31, 2015 and December 31, 2014.
-Deposits with courts paid in local currency are remeasured on the balance sheet date based on the related foreign exchange rate on that date.
-As of March 31, 2015, Deposits with courts totaled \$2,070.
-As of March 31, 2015 and December 31, 2014, the Company's total stockholders' equity was \$26,251 and \$31,180, respectively.
-The decrease in stockholders' equity since December 31, 2014 is mainly due to the operating loss during the quarter ended March 31, 2015.
+As of June 30, 2015, the Company had a cash balance of \$20,227.
+The Company's average monthly cash spent in operations for the six month periods ended June 30, 2015 and 2014 was approximately \$1,285 and \$2,159, respectively.
+In addition, the Company holds \$2,117 in deposits with courts related to proceedings in Germany, Brazil, Romania, and Malaysia.
+As of June 30, 2015 and December 31, 2014, the Company's total stockholders' equity was \$20,396 and \$31,180, respectively.
+The decrease in stockholders' equity since December 31, 2014 is mainly due to the operating loss during the six month period ended June 30, 2015.